zerospeedzero/devsecops/README.md

 Open browser with URL : https://console-openshift-console.itzroks-060000f2ee-fbolfc-4b4a324f027aea19c5cbc0c3275c4656-0000.hkg02.containers.appdomain.cloud/ (Your IBMID registered in IBM Cloud https://cloud.ibm.com e.g temp2222temp@gmail.com in this lab example)
 ![Alt text](./pic/ibmlogin.png?raw=true)

-2. Dasboard of RedHat OpenShift will be shown as below (Be reminded you are now logged in as OCP cluster admin and you get privilege to perform cluster level destructive actions.
+2. Dasboard of RedHat OpenShift will be shown as below (Be reminded you are now logged in as OCP cluster admin and you get privilege to perform any cluster level destructive actions including destroy the whole lab.
 Just focus on your own OCP project please)
 ![Alt text](./pic/ocpproject.png?raw=true)

 3. Start the OpenShift web terminal by click the >_ button on the top right concer of the OCP Web GUI.
 It may take one or several minutes for the terminal to show up.